Utah: Same-sex marriage

+LGBT rights

 Politics

 In the late 19th century, the federal government took issue with polygamy in the LDS Church.
 The LDS Church discontinued plural marriage in 1890, and in 1896 Utah gained admission to the Union.
-Many new people settled the area soon after the Mormon pioneers.
+Many new people settled in the area soon after the Mormon pioneers.
 Relations have often been strained between the LDS population and the non-LDS population.
 These tensions have played a large part in Utah's history (Liberal Party vs. People's Party).

 Utah votes predominantly Republican.
 Self-identified Latter-day Saints are more likely to vote for the Republican ticket than non-Mormons.
 Utah is one of the most Republican states in the nation.
 Utah was the single most Republican-leaning state in the country in every presidential election from 1976 to 2004, measured by the percentage point margin between the Republican and Democratic candidates.
 In 2008 Utah was only the third-most Republican state (after Wyoming and Oklahoma), but in 2012, with Mormon Mitt Romney atop the Republican ticket, Utah returned to its position as the most Republican state.
 However, the 2016 presidential election result saw Republican Donald Trump carry the state (marking the thirteenth consecutive win by the Republican presidential candidate) with only a plurality, the first time this happened since 1992.

-Both of Utah's U.S. Senators, Mitt Romney and Mike Lee, are Republican.
-Three more Republicans—Rob Bishop, Chris Stewart, and John Curtis—represent Utah in the United States House of Representatives.
-Ben McAdams was the sole Democratic member of the Utah delegation, representing the 4th congressional district, based in Salt Lake City, from 2019 to 2021, though he lost re-election to Burgess Owens, a Republican, in 2020.
+Both of Utah's U.S. Senators, John Curtis and Mike Lee, are Republican, as are all four of its U.S. Representatives.
+Ben McAdams is the most recent Democrat to represent Utah in Congress, representing the 4th congressional district, based in Salt Lake City, from 2019 to 2021.
+He lost re-election to Burgess Owens, a Republican, in 2020.
 After Jon Huntsman Jr. resigned to serve as U.S. Ambassador to China in 2009, Gary Herbert was sworn in as governor on August 11, 2009.
 Herbert was elected to serve out the remainder of the term in a special election in 2010, defeating Democratic nominee Salt Lake County Mayor Peter Corroon with 64% of the vote.
 He won election to a full four-year term in 2012, defeating the Democrat Peter Cooke with 68% of the vote.